timothelaborie/deeplearningproject/README.md

 ```

 ## Retrieve stylegan2 cifar10 latents
 Warning: This will take a lot of computational time (encoder will probably take more than 5 days on a 3090, gradient step takes 30 seconds per image on a 1080 ti, you can parallelize this by manually changing the start and end index in the gradient_invert.py file and running it multiple times).
-You can use our precomputed latent vectors (grad_latents_00000_50000.npy)
+You can use our precomputed latent vectors (grad_latents_00000_50000.npy which are the optimized latent vectors using gradient descent with the latent vectors as target, grad_latents_00000_50000_0.025.npy which additionally improved all latents which resultsed in an mse >= 0.025 again but with 4000 steps, and grad_latents_00000_50000_0.02.npy which improved on grad_latents_00000_50000_0.025.npy again with mse >= 0.02 and 4000 steps)

 Download models:
 download the model from https://api.ngc.nvidia.com/v2/models/nvidia/research/stylegan2/versions/1/files/stylegan2-cifar10-32x32.pkl